Thursday, January 5, 2012

 I enjoyed it so much, I made it several times.

-It's not going to have a ton of flavors like most pasta sauces, but that's the point.
+It's not going to have a ton of flavors like most spaghett sauces.
+But, that's the point.
 So, move on.

 I thought maybe I'd miss garlic, but I didn't.
 Many people do not discard the onions but blend them in with the sauce.
-An immersion blender makes easy work of it.
+An immersion blender makes easy work of it if you are so prone.
+Most just eat it or spread it on a piece of lightly toasted bread.

 And, when I paired it with meatballs, it was really all I needed.
+Or wanted.
 It complemented the savory meatballs perfectly without stealing the show the way some sauces can.

 I've always added butter to my tomato sauce.
-It just makes it more mellow, and I'm not ready to throw out my standard tomato sauce recipe for the acidic impaired.
+It just makes it more mellow, and I'm not ready to throw out my standard, simple tomato sauce recipe for the acidic impaired.
 Or my jar of RAO.
+Or my Instant Pot recipe with pig's feet.

 I love a can with great, colorful graphics.